top of page

 Many writers discuss multiple topics in their notes.
 For example, they could discuss education, work, service, faith, politics, trials, etc.

-With the discussion in chronological order, your final project can still be difficult to follow unless you group correspondence by these topics.
-These topics can then become their own chapter.
+Even with the discussion in chronological order, your final project can still be difficult to follow unless you group correspondence by these topics.
+Then, each topic can become its own chapter.

 One chapter may discuss veterinary medicine training experiences.